HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/Documentation/documentation.md

 * `Free()`
 Frees the handle, it can now be controlled by the player.

+* `Freeze()`
+Freezes the handle in its current position.

+* `ApplyForce()`
+Applies a force to the handle.
+This will only work if the handle is not attached to an object.

 ## Level & ObjectOfInterest
 The Level component is attached to the Panto Prefab.
 You can add the ObjectOfInterest component to game objects in your scene.